 As a top-tier helmet, it has MIPS, an adjustable visor, a great fitting system, is lightweight, and well ventilated.
 It also has an integrated camera mount and anti-microbial padding to prevent odor build-up.
 It is a very good helmet, priced lower than many of its competitors.

 Note that the Montaro has a female version, called the Montara.
-As far as we can tell, the helmets are exactly the same, but with some different color ways on the Montara.
+The helmets are exactly the same, but with some different color ways on the Montara.

 For the full review on the Giro Montaro, check out this post.